frontline-hq/sveltekit-i18n/README.md

 	//...
 }

+/** i18n, a svelte store that has the following properties:
+ *
-/*  getContent(), a function to retrieve populated paths for content
+ * get(), a function to retrieve populated paths for content
-    Takes an id as param.
+ * Takes an id as param.
-    - For page data this param should be the lodash path for accessing the mdx files named export directly
+ * - For page data this param should be the lodash path for accessing the mdx files named export directly
-    - For layout data, this param still has to include the path (with "_" delimiters) with "_layout" at the end, since there can be multiple layout files applicable to one page / layout
+ * - For layout data, this param still has to include the path (with "_" delimiters) with "_layout" at the end, since there can be multiple layout files applicable to one page / layout
+ *

-    returns the requested piece of data.
+ * returns the requested piece of data.
-*/
-export function getContent(id: string): unknown {
-	//...
+ *

-/*  getLang(), a function to return the currently active lang.
+ * lang, a variable that contains the currently active lang.

-	Falls back to default lang, if route does not contain a lang.
+ * Falls back to default lang, if route does not contain a lang.
-*/
-export function getLang(): string {

-}
+ *
+ * redirect(), corrects the route based on the users preferences */ const i18n: Readable<{
+    get: (id: string, pathDel?: string) => any;
+    lang: string;
+    redirect: () => Promise<void>;
+}>

 /*	setLangPref(), sets the users lang preference in localstorage (and redirects afterwards).
 */
 export function setLangPref(lang: string) {}

-/* redirect(), corrects the route based on the users preferences */ export function redirect() {}

 /* getLangPref(), returns the users language preference based on browser settings and localstorage (localstorage takes precedence)
 */